A matter of time: Design in the age of sea level rise

 So why do these two vital sources of information differ so much, given both address the same issue, both are using modelling supplied by the same Cooperative Research Centre for Spatial Information and the two were built within a short period of each other?
 Digging into CoastAdapt supporting notes, there is a significant caveat to the accuracy of their projections: “It is important to remember that surprises can occur, and there is a low but not zero probability (and with high consequences) that sea-level rise will exceed the estimates provided here.”

 What a difference time makes…

 The UNSW Climate Change Research Centre’s Professor John Church, described by climate science colleagues as the “Bradman of sea level science”, was a key scientist who worked on CoastAdapt.
-This month his team released a new article on sea level in the important scientific journal Nature Climate Change.
+This month a team he was part of released a new article on sea level in the important scientific journal Nature Climate Change.
 It shows that observed sea-level rise increased by a surprising 20 percent in the past two decades.
 The melting of the Greenland ice sheet has contributed most of this rate of rise, as the result of water added to the ocean from both surface melting of the ice sheet and the flow of ice into the ocean.
 They politely conclude that it is now time to start formulating coastal adaptation plans: the scientific equivalent of a siren.